lwcarani/lwcarani.github.io/_posts/2024-05-08-aimessages-reflections-2.md

 }
 ```

-And here's another example of using `FormData` from the StabilityAI API call of our backend code:
+And here's another example of using `FormData` from the Stability AI API call of our backend code:

 ```ts
 // stabilityApiManager.ts